Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Create an environment conducive to sleep

 For a comfortable and restful sleep every day, creating a conducive sleeping environment is crucial for adapting to the longer summer days.
 Make sure your bedroom is cool, dark, and quiet.
 Use fans, air conditioners, or cooling techniques as needed to maintain a comfortable temperature.
 Also, use blackout curtains to block outside light.
-Create a relaxing atmosphere by using relaxation techniques, such as meditation or deep breathing, before bed.
+Create a relaxing atmosphere by using relaxation methods, such as meditation or deep breathing, before bed.

 Avoid prolonged naps